openstates/documentation/contributing/pupa-conversion.rst

 It'd also be a good time (if you hadn't already) to comment on `#1442 <https://github.com/openstates/openstates/issues/1442>`_ so that we can update it so that others beginning this process can be aware of your work and avoid duplicating it.

 Someone from the team will review the changes and possibly ask if you can make some minor fixes, but no matter the state your work will be helpful.
-If you'd like to continue, we'll have guides for converting other scrapers up soon:
+If you'd like to continue, :doc:`pupa-conversion-2` has information on converting the remaining scrapers.

-    * bills
-    * votes
-    * committees
-    * events